OpenNebula/docs/source/installation_and_configuration/opennebula_services/database.rst

     The operation is done while OpenNebula is running.
 Make a **database backup** before executing!

-Deletes all but last 2 history records from metadata of Virtual Machines, which are still active (not in a ``DONE`` state).
+Deletes all but the last two history records from the metadata of Virtual Machines which are still active (not in a ``DONE`` state).
 You can specify the start and end dates if you don't want to delete all history.
 E.g.,

 .. prompt:: text $ auto